mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

-For example, if we want to understand the contents of [this set of HDF5 files](http://mirador.gsfc.nasa.gov/cgi-bin/mirador/granlist.pl?page=1&location=(-90,-180),(90,180)&dataSet=OMAERO&version=003&allversion=003&startTime=2014-11-05T00:00:01Z&endTime=2014-11-05T23:59:59Z&keyword=OMAERO&longname=OMI/Aura%20Multi-wavelength%20Aerosol%20Optical%20Depth%20and%20Single%20Scattering%20Albedo%201-orbit%20L2%20Swath%2013x24%20km&CGISESSID=958493efa9d8a96c5ba2d0b4d69c986d&prodpg=http://mirador.gsfc.nasa.gov/collections/OMAERO__003.shtml) encoding meteorological data then we need to navigate a highly nested collection of arrays.
+For example, if we want to understand the contents of [this set of HDF5 files](http://mirador.gsfc.nasa.gov/cgi-bin/mirador/granlist.pl?page=1&location=(-90,-180),(90,180)&dataSet=OMAERO&version=003&allversion=003&startTime=2014-11-05T00:00:01Z&endTime=2014-11-05T23:59:59Z&keyword=OMAERO&longname=OMI/Aura%20Multi-wavelength%20Aerosol%20Optical%20Depth%20and%20Single%20Scattering%20Albedo%201-orbit%20L2%20Swath%2013x24%20km&CGISESSID=958493efa9d8a96c5ba2d0b4d69c986d&prodpg=http://mirador.gsfc.nasa.gov/collections/OMAERO__003.shtml) encoding meteorological data then we need to navigate a hierarchy of arrays.
 This is common among HDF5 files.

 Typically we navigate these files in Python with `h5py` or `pytables`.